h5p/h5p-wordpress-plugin/readme.txt

 YouTube integration (also requires updated libraries) Support for external video files
 Other minor bug fixes.
 [!]
-Only work with the lastest version of the content types.
+Only work with the latest version of the content types.
 Find upgrades at http://h5p.org/update-all-content-types

 = 1.4.0 =
 Added support for external embed.